This Is Not a War Story: Production

 Rosario Dawson served as an executive producer of the film.
 WarnerMedia OneFifty and HBO Max acquired the distribution rights to the film in September 2021.

 Release and reception

 The film premiered at the 2021 SF Indie Fest.
 It was eventually released on November 3, 2021.

-The film has a 100 percent rating on Rotten Tomatoes based on 31 reviews.
+The film currently has a 100% rating on the review aggregator Rotten Tomatoes based on 11 reviews.
+The website's consensus reads, "This Is Not a War Story takes a sobering yet uplifting look at life after combat -- and life-altering friendship in unexpected places."

 Peter Sobczynski of RogerEbert.com awarded the film three stars, calling it "an ambitious and thoughtful attempt to deal with veterans coming to terms with what they have seen and done..."

 Bobby LePire of Film Threat rated the film a 9.5 out of 10 and wrote, "This Is Not A Story boasts stunning acting, fantastic music, a heartfelt plot, and impeccable directing.
 It is a remarkable sophomore feature for writer-director-actor-producer Talia Lugacy, her first in 14 years."

 Accolades

 The film was awarded prizes at the Urbanworld Film Festival, Tallgrass Film Festival, SF Independent Film Festival, Indie Street Film Festival, Atlanta Underground Film Festival, Portland Film Festival, and Workers Unite Film Festival.

 In December 2021, the film was nominated for the John Cassavetes Award at the 2022 Film Independent Spirit Awards.